2025 Australian Federal Election: Final Election Outcome

 Senate

-Senators from the States are elected for a term of 6 years.
+Senators from the states are elected for a term of 6 years.
 Senators from the territories are elected for a term of 3 years.

 Update

-This brief is up to date as of 7:00am AEST 05 May 2025.
-The online version will be updated on a regular basis until the count is finalised.
+This brief is up to date as of 12:00pm AEST 05 June 2025.

 Further information